EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Managing-local-administrator-passwords.md

 1. On **CL1**, sign in as **ad\Administrator**.
 1. On **CL2**, sign in as **Administrator**.

+## Introduction

+Your helpdesk users all use a well-known password for the local Administrator.
+Because people in your helpdesk come, and you want to audit the use of the Administrator accounts, you want to implement the local Administrator password solution and validate it.

 ## Exercises

 1. [Implement Local Administrator Password Solution](#exercise-1-implement-local-administrator-password-solution)